dresende/node-orm2/Readme.md

 });
 ```

+## Promises

+You can use the [promise enabled wrapper library](https://github.com/rafaelkaufmann/q-orm).

 ## Express

 If you're using Express, you might want to use the simple middleware to integrate more easily.